AWS Lambda input event format for Lex V2 - Amazon Lex

 2. The predicted type of dialogAction is ElicitSlot.

 You can use this information to add runtimeHints at the right point in the conversation.
-See Improving recognition of slot values with runtime hints for more information. proposedNextState is a structure containing the following fields:
+See Improving recognition of slot values with runtime hints in the conversation for more information. proposedNextState is a structure containing the following fields:

 The structure of proposedNextState is as follows: